Palm Springs (2020 film): Plot

-On November 9, in Palm Springs, Nyles wakes up with his girlfriend Misty, who is cheating on him.
-That evening, Nyles and Sarah bond at a wedding reception for Sarah's sister Tala and her fiancé Abe.
-They leave the party to have sex in the nearby desert.
-As he undresses, Nyles is shot with an arrow fired by an assailant.
-Nyles, injured, crawls into a cave, warning Sarah not to follow him.
+On November 9, in Palm Springs, Nyles wakes up and fails to consummate sex with his girlfriend Misty.
+That evening, Nyles attends a wedding reception for Tala and Abe.
+There, he bonds with the maid of honor, Tala's depressed half-sister Sarah.
+Nyles and Sarah leave the party to have sex in the nearby desert.
+As he undresses, Nyles is hit by an arrow shot by an assailant.
+The injured Nyles crawls into a cave, warning Sarah not to follow him.
 Concerned for Nyles, Sarah follows him and is sucked into a vortex.

 Sarah wakes up and realizes that it is November 9 again.
 She confronts Nyles, and he explains that by following him into the cave, Sarah has become stuck in a time loop with him; falling asleep or dying resets the loop, repeating November 9.
+Nyles reveals that the man who shot him, Roy, is from the wedding and that Nyles inadvertently trapped him in the time loop.
+For revenge, Roy sometimes hunts down Nyles, as he enjoys putting Nyles through pain even though his "deaths" are only temporary.
 Sarah tries various methods to escape the loop, but is unsuccessful.
-Nyles, having already been in the loop for a long time, has become complacent and carefree, abandoning hopes of escape.
+Nyles, having already been in the loop for a long time, has become complacent and carefree, abandoning hope of escape.

-Nyles and Sarah become close friends, and Sarah adopts Nyles' carefree and reckless lifestyle.
-They both begin excitedly looking forward to their next adventures together.
-Nyles reveals that the man who shot him, Roy, is from the wedding and that Nyles inadvertently trapped him in the time loop.
-In revenge, Roy sometimes hunts Nyles, torturing or murdering him.
+Sarah resigns herself to her fate and adopts Nyles' carefree and reckless lifestyle.
+Nyles and Sarah become close, and they begin to look forward to their days together, where they are free to do anything without consequence.

 One night, Nyles and Sarah camp out in the desert, get high, and have sex.
-The day after, Sarah sleeps in and is woken up by Abe, who she had slept with on November 8, the night before the wedding.
+The day after, Sarah sleeps in and is woken up by Abe, with whom she had sex on November 8, the night before the wedding.
 Guilt-ridden, Sarah refuses to talk to Nyles about their previous night, expressing nihilism about their life in the loop.
 After being pulled over by Roy disguised as a cop, Sarah runs him over.
-Sarah and Nyles argue, leading Nyles to admit that he had slept with Sarah many times in the loop, something he previously lied about.
-An angry Sarah begins avoiding Nyles.
+Sarah and Nyles argue, leading Nyles to admit that he had sex with Sarah many times in the loop, something he previously lied about.
+An angry Sarah starts avoiding Nyles.